Education in Honduras

 GPE in Honduras

 In September 2015 Honduras received a US$500,000 Education Sector Plan Development Grant from GPE, with the World Bank as grant agent.
-About half of the grant (US$263,500) is being used to carry out an analysis of the education sector, and the other part (US$236,500) supports the development of the new sector plan for 2016-2030.
+About half of the grant (US$263,500) was used to carry out an analysis of the education sector, and the other part (US$236,500) supported the development of the new sector plan for 2016-2030.
 The government and other partners are co-financing these activities as well.
-The new sector plan will include a specific strategy on gender equality and the reduction of gender-based violence in schools.
+The new sector plan to be released shortly will include a specific strategy on gender equality and the reduction of gender-based violence in schools.